tyler-smith/obips/obip-search.md

   - The `label` property is the displayed value
   - The `selected` property denotes the selected search value
   - The `default` property denotes the value is the default value

-    - TODO: Should `selected` and `default` be moved one level up since only one may be selected for each?

 # Listing Search Response Example